 6. Tegenungan Waterfall

 Tegenungan Waterfall is a 10-minute drive to the South of Ubud.
 The waterfall is in a small gorge.
 There’s a path that leads to the base of the falls.
 This is a great place to visit, especially if you are on holiday with small kids.
 You can swim in the pool at the base of the waterfall and explore around the valley.
-Tegenungan Waterfall is a really nice option on a hot day.
+Tegenungan Waterfall is a nice option on a hot day.

 17 Fun Ideas for Things to Do in Ubud